tessvandaele/SimpleTodo/README.md

 ## Notes

-I had minor issues in Android studio set up.
+I had minor issues with Android studio set up.
 Specifically, handling which version of the Android SDK to use.
 Additionally, I had a minor issue importing the correct library to support the FileUtils readLines and writeLines methods.

 ## License

-    Copyright [2021] [name of copyright owner]
+    Copyright [2021] [Tess Van Daele]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.